magit/emacsql/README.md

 This package includes custom native binaries for communicating with a SQLite database.
 When linked with GNU Readline, or when run in Windows, the official sqlite3 command shell is incapable of correct interaction.
-If your package depends on Emacsql it also means you don't have to rely on the user having particular software installed.
+If your own package depends on Emacsql as a database it also means you don't have to rely on the user having particular software installed.

 Requires Emacs 24 or later.